-38 13892/19: Recommendation for a COUNCIL DECISION authorising the opening of negotiations for an agreement between the European Union and New Zealand on the exchange of personal data between the European Union Agency for Law Enforcement Cooperation (Europol) and the New Zealand authorities competent for fighting serious crime and terrorism
+^{13892/19:} Recommendation for a COUNCIL DECISION authorising the opening of negotiations for an agreement between the European Union and New Zealand on the exchange of personal data between the European Union Agency for Law Enforcement Cooperation (Europol) and the New Zealand authorities competent for fighting serious crime and terrorism

-58. Strengthening the links between external and internal dimension of security 50.
-Responsible WP: COSI / PSC Main documents Conclusions of the Council and of the Representatives of the Governments of the Member States, meeting within the Council, or the establishment of a Civilian CSDP Compact (14305/18) Food for Thought and mini-concept on organized crime (9845/1/19 REV 1) Cooperation between Civilian CSDP missions/operations and EU Policy Cycle/EMPACT actors (11964/19) Crime Information Cell Pilot Project - Final Report (14312/18) Proposal for a support to an organised crime coordination pla atform (OCCP) in Niger - non-paper (WK 10339/2019) Envisaged follow-up State of play/progress made Follow up on the mini-concept development.
-Presentation of a proposal to OCCP in Niger.
+58. Strengthening the links between external and internal dimension of security Responsible WP: COSI / PSC 30.
+Main documents Conclusions of the Council and of the Representatives of the Governments of the Member States, meeting within the Council, on the establishment of a Civilian CSDP Compact (14305/18) Food for Thought and mini-concept on organized crime (9845/1/19 REV 1) Cooperation between Civilian CSDP missions/operations and EU Policy Cycle/EMPACT actors (11964/19) Crime Information Cell Pilot Project - Final Report (14312/18) Proposal for a support to an organised crime coordination pla tform (OCCP) in Niger - non-paper (WK 10339/2019) State of play/progress made Envisaged follow-up Presentation of a proposal to OCCP in Niger.
+Follow up on the mini-concept development.
+Presentation of a proposal to OCCF in Niger.
 Contribute to the establishment of OCCP in Niger.
-0 Integrative Internal Security Governance (IISG) 59.
-Responsible WP: COSI Main documents • Council Conclusions on strengthening the EU internal security's external dimension in the Western Balkans including via the Integrative Internal Security Governance (IISG) - (8 December 2016) (15413/16) IISG in the Western Balkans - draft Integrative Plan of Action for the Western Balkan Counter Serious Crime Initiative (WBCSCi) (5934/18) State of play/progress made Envisaged follow-up Belgrade a workshop with Drivers and Action Leaders who consider the Western Balkans to be an area of interest; the which is steered by the C The Third Board meeting of IISG, that took place on 26 February 201 in Skopje, launched a process for a thorough revision of the IISG, which is steered by the Commission.
-The process of re-drafting th new Terms of Reference will be completed by the end of this year
+59. Integrative Internal Security Governance (IISG) 59.
+Responsible WP: COSI Main documents Council Conclusions on strengthening the EU internal security's external dimension in the Western Balkans including via the Integrative Internal Security Governance (IISG) - (8 December 2016) (15413/16) IISG in the Western Balkans - draft Integrative Plan of Action for the Western Balkan Counter Serious Crime Initiative (WBCSCi) (5934/18) State of play/progress made Envisaged follow-up On 5 and 6 September 2018 the IISG Support Group organised in Belgrade a workshop with Drivers and Action Leaders who consider the Western Balkans to be an area of interest; the outcomes of the workshop are to be reported to COSI, including possible synergies, challenges faced and ideas which could be implemented in the EU Policy Cycle 2018-2021.
+The Third Board meeting of IISG, that took place on 26 February 2019 in Skopje, launched a process for a thorough revision of the IISG, which is steered by the Commission.
+The process of re-drafting the new Terms of Reference will be completed by the end of this year.